kylebebak/questionnaire/README.md

 - Powerful and flexible
   + Conditional questions can depend on previous answers
   + Allow users to reanswer questions
-  + Transform and validate answers
+  + Validate and transform answers
   + Question presentation decoupled from answer values
   + Run all remaining questions or ask them one at a time
     * [Extend questionnaire as it's being run](#github-api)